by Marianne M. O’Hare, PhD,

 Because we know that this can be a time of turmoil and adjustment, it can potentially lead to emotional and psychological issues, Counseling and Psychological Services is here to provide you with support services intended to help you reach your personal, social, and academic goals.
 Through individual counseling and group programs, we hope to help you deal with your concerns, understand yourself, explore alternatives, make decisions, and cope with problems.

 Counseling and Psychological Services is technically a “short term” facility (that means time-limited).
 However, we can provide limited support for all Drew students.
 In addition, we recommend the following:

 I welcome you to Drew.
 It is my wish that you are all able to make a smooth and easy adjustment.
 However, I am more realistic than to believe that you all will.
 Try to be realistic also.
 Recognize when and if you are having difficulties, stressed or overwhelmed.
 Talk to someone about your feelings.
 Talk to us about them.
 You can reach us at x3398.
-We are located on the second floor of Sycamore Cottage.
+We are located next to Health Services in the Holloway Annex.